Tubbz-alt/elbv2-target-registration/README.md

   `a.
 Primary instance id
   b.
 Secondary instance id
   c.
 NLB Target Group ARN`

-  `Dockerfile`.
+  Dockerfile.
 It is created by [following this tutorial](https://runnable.com/docker/python/dockerize-your-flask-application).
 2. I have changed it to accomodate latest version of ununtu and `python3`
 3. To build docker image `docker build -t todo-flask:latest .`
 4. To run the docker container `docker run -it -p 5000:8888 todo-flask `